josephbakarji/ml4science/content/notes/04_intro_eqn_learning/lorenz_system.md

 [![Open In Colab](https://colab.research.google.com/assets/colab-badge.svg)](https://colab.research.google.com/drive/1qb7e-KgSwbdt4W4Udry_mL7W3BwWPOM3?usp=sharing)

 Everything changes in time.
 This is why we often have to deal with time series data.
 In this notebook, we will look into the problem of discovering differential equations that describe the dynamics of a time series.
-This task has been a subject of research for millenia, and has changed faces throughout the years.
+This task has been a subject of research for millennia, and has changed faces throughout the years.
 In recent years, the rise of machine learning has opened many opportunities for tackling this problem using deep learning.
 Before we get there, in this article, we will look at the linear approach.

 Given discrete measurements $$\mathbf x = [x_1, x_2, x_3, \ldots, x_N]$$ with an associated vector of time stamps $$[t_1, t_2, t_3, \ldots, t_N]$$, the task at hand is to find $$\mathbf f$$ in the equation: